 Hotels in Scotland and Ireland share similarities in terms of hospitality and comfort, with accommodations ranging from B&Bs to luxury castle hotels.
 B&Bs are likely to be your only option in smaller towns in both countries.

-Overall, you’ll notice that there are more chain hotels in Ireland, although they’re only in the bigger cities.
-Generally, accommodations will be more expensive in the cities in both countries, including Dublin, Galway, Edinburgh, and Glasgow.
-Frequently, B&Bs in smaller towns are the most budget-friendly options.
+Overall, there are more chain hotels in Ireland, primarily in larger cities.
+Additionally, accommodations tend to be pricier in cities like Dublin, Galway, Edinburgh, and Glasgow.
+By comparison, B&Bs are often the more budget-friendly option in smaller towns.

 Castles in Scotland vs. Ireland